foundriesio/docs/source/reference-manual/security/device-gateway.rst

 Root of trust - factory_ca.key / factory_ca.pem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The PKI root of trust for your factory.
-You own the
+You own the private key
-EC prime256v1 private key.
+(EC prime256v1 by default).
 The corresponding x509 certificate is shared
 with Foundries.io to define your root of trust.

-All mutual TLS certificates configured in your factory  must be signed
+All intermediate CA and mutual TLS certificates configured in your factory  must be signed
 by this keypair.
+In particular, the certificates listed below.

 .. _tls-crt:

 Server TLS Certificate - tls-crt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The server TLS certificate keypair is used by the server to encrypt TLS communication with devices.
+This certificate along with its private key is used by Device Gateway during mTLS handshake/session setup.
+Specifically, they are used for Device Gateway identity verification by a device/client and a TLS session's symmetric key setup.
 The private key is owned by Foundries.io and the certificate is signed by the root of trust.

 .. _online-ca: